4.8out of 3,000+ reviews

 Uninsured Motorist Bodily Injury Coverage

 Usually, if a driver’s motor vehicle causes an accident, they would need bodily injury liability insurance to help with the victim’s medical payments.
 If the at-fault driver is uninsured, adding UMBI to your policy can help cover associated costs, like hospital bills and lost wages.
-It can also cover you if you are a pedestrian who is hit in a crosswalk or potentially even a hit-and-run accident.
+It can also cover you if you are a pedestrian hit in a crosswalk or potentially even a hit-and-run.

 Some states require drivers to have personal injury protection (PIP) in their auto insurance policies.
 This mandate makes it so that your medical bills and any other related expenses are covered if you get into an accident, even if an uninsured driver is at fault.
 However, the policy limits are usually quite low, so you should consider UMBI or even just health insurance.